markszabo/tapo-c200-timelapse/README.md

 ```
 5. Wait for a day, check the images
 6. Try the video assembly: `python3 makevideo.py`
-7. If it looks good, at that to crontab as well: `crontab -e`
+7. If it looks good, add it to crontab as well: `crontab -e`

 ```
 5 1 * * * /usr/bin/python3 /home/pi/timelapse/makevideo.py >> /tmp/timelapse_makevideo.log